Wasealex/alx-system_engineering-devops/0x01-shell_permissions/README.md

-7-everybody adds excute permission to owner, group, users(a+x) 8-James_Bond set all permissions only to other users(007) 9-John_Doe set permission as given -rwxr-x-wx (753)
+7-everybody adds excute permission to owner, group, users(a+x) 8-James_Bond set all permissions only to other users(007) 9-John_Doe set permission as given -rwxr-x-wx (753) 10-mirror_permissions copy sets of mode of a file as another file(reference)